 At this moment, about two to three hundred churches in the Mississippi Baptist Convention are seeking pastors.
-On any given date, ten to fifteen percent of our churches need help in this most important area.
+On any given date, around fifteen percent of our churches need help in this very important process.
 The material in this book has been compiled with Mississippi Baptists in mind.
-We want to give special thanks and recognition to the following servants at the Mississippi Baptist Convention Board who contributed to the content and production of this booklet throughout the years: Cliff Perkins, Louis Smith, Frank Harmon, and Bruce Cappleman.
+We want to give special thanks and recognition to the following servants at the Mississippi Baptist Convention Board who contributed to the content and production of this booklet throughout the years: Cliff Perkins, Louis Smith, Frank Harmon, Bruce Cappleman, and Michael Lee.

-This material is meant to be a guide to the Pastor/Minister Search Committee in their important process (see Appendix B for a flowchart of the process).
-Please understand that no two churches are alike, just as no two individuals are alike, and that every Mississippi Baptist church is autonomous.
+This material is meant to be a guide for the Pastor/Minister Search Committee in their important process (see Appendix B for a flowchart of the process).
+Please understand that no two churches are alike, just as no two individuals are alike, and that every Mississippi Baptist Convention church is autonomous.
 Therefore, use this material in its entirety or any part of it that you choose.
-The most important thing is that you follow the leadership of the Holy Spirit in finding God's minister for your church.
+The most important thing is that you follow the leadership of the Holy Spirit in prayerfully finding God's minister for your church.